 The Isle of Skye is accessible from mainland Scotland by a free road bridge which starts from Kyle of Lochalsh to the small village of Kyleakin.
 There is also a ferry to the Isle of Skye that leaves from Mallaig on the mainland to Armadale on the Isle of Skye.
 There are also bus services that leave from Fort William and other Scottish cities that go to the Isle of Skye.

 Once you are on the Isle of Skye there is very little public transport to get around, making transport without a vehicle quite difficult.
 For each of the sights in this itinerary, we list how to reach them by public transport.
 Due to the time required for this, however, you may not be able to complete this one-day itinerary to Skye.

 Stagecoach runs the public buses on the island, the route of which can be found on their website here.

 A popular option for visitors to Scotland that wish to explore the best that Skye has to offer is to rent a campervan and explore the route with your home on wheels.
 This not only gives you the freedom to get around the island, but it also allows you to take your home with you and lets you sleep where you wish around the island.

 There are plenty of campsites on offer across the Isle of Skye, however, if you wish to camp up in a wild location for free, a campervan is perfect for this.
 If you do decide to camp wild, make sure you know the laws and guidelines of camping in Scotland.

-We recommend using the campervan rental company Bunk Campers, who offer excellent customer service, good rates and a wide range of rental options across the UK.
+We recommend using the campervan rental company Spaceships Rentals, who offer excellent customer service, good rates and a wide range of rental options across the UK.